-The Commission's Strategic Direction and Business Plan10 underpins the core work undertaken by the Commission to discharge its statutory functions and those requirements common to all public sector organisations in relation to good governance and the effective use of resources until the Treaty obligations are terminated by mutual consent between the UK Government and the Irish Government.
+The Commission's Strategic Direction and Business Plan underpins the work undertaken by the Commission to discharge its statutory functions and those requirements common to all public sector organisations in relation to good governance and the effective use of resources.
 The Commission's objectives are reviewed annually to ensure that they remain fit for purpose.
-All objectives were met in full during the period 1 April 2020 to 31 March 2021.
-The Commission will continue to fulfil its mandate of reporting, consulting and engaging in the coming Financial Year.
+All objectives were met in full during the period 1 April 2021 to 31 March 2022.
+The Commission will continue to fulfil its mandate of reporting, consulting/engaging and making recommendations in the coming Financial Year.